kfasides/ph-election-2025/README.md

    - Images containing candidate information were processed using **Google Gemini Flash 2.5**, which extracted text from the images.

 4. **Data Compilation**:

    - Extracted data was organized and structured into JSON format using **Microsoft Copilot** and **Vibe Coding** principles.

+5. **AI Search**:
+   - The application features an AI-powered search functionality using **Google Gemini**.
+   - Users can ask questions about the candidates, and the AI will provide relevant information based on the available data.
+   - An API key is required to enable the AI search feature.

 ## Disclaimer